 My ADHD journey began the day my son started to crawl – exuberantly!
 Tantrums, meltdowns, impulsive outbursts, followed.
-Fortunately, when my son was 4 years old, one of his pre-school teachers mentioned that he may have ADHD.
-A child psychiatrist concurred.
+When he was 4 years old, one of his pre-school teachers thought he may have ADHD.
+(He does.)

-Thus, after 20+ years in the business world, I enrolled with ADDCA, the premiere ADHD coach training academy and became certified as an ADHD Coach.
-I founded Coaching Through an ADHD Lens to help other adults/parents find solutions to the challenges ADHD presents for them, to become more confident, more effective and calmer managing ADHD in their family, on the job and in social relationships.
+After working 20+ years in the corporate business world, I enrolled with ADDCA, the premiere ADHD Coach Training Academy, to become a Certified ADHD Coach.
+After completing my training, I began Coaching Through an ADHD Lens to help other adults find solutions to the challenges ADHD presents for them.
+To become more confident, more effective and calmer managing ADHD in their family, on the job and in social relationships.

-In addition to "walking the walk," my training in ADHD coaching, and experience working with adults/parents, I bring to my practice a Masters in Psychology, combined with related expertise that includes: senior level executive for a Fortune 100 Corporation; research entrepreneur and customer insights specialist; group facilitator and in-depth interviewer; trainer and practiced advocate of Compassionate Communication.^
+NOTE: In addition to "walking the walk," my training in ADHD coaching, and experience working with adults, I bring to my practice a Masters in Psychology, combined with related expertise that includes: senior level executive for a Fortune 100 Corporation; research entrepreneur and customer insights specialist; group facilitator and in-depth interviewer; trainer and practiced advocate of Compassionate Communication (NVC).